To many people, setting up and stocking a new tank can bring a sense of enjoyment and fulfillment as you watch it progress.

 Aquascaping often uses rocks or stones as the focal point of the aquarium.
 There are numerous different types that can be used, and they can vary in price.

-Depending on the type of style you choose will depend on how you will layout rocks and stones within the aquarium.
+The type of style you choose will depend on how you will layout rocks and stones within the aquarium.

 Iwagumi style mainly uses rocks as the only hardscape within the tank.
 Rock like Pagoda or Seiryu Ryuoh stone, are safe to use in the aquarium and are often arranged in elaborate pattern.